Memorial Day Deals Are Still Available on Bedding Essentials I’ve Tested

 - Real discounts mean exactly that.
 We look at the price history for that product to make sure no brands are inflating prices to make the discount seem more substantial than it is.

 - Quality reviews and testing are important for any product, but especially for mattresses and sleep products.
-If you're unhappy the first time you use it, the discount wasn't worthwhile.
+If you're unhappy the first time you use it, the discount isn't worthwhile.

 - Remaining sale time is a huge part of our vetting process.
 If a deal seems like it will only be around for a short while or will only be available for the remaining stock, we'll let you know upfront so you don't come back to the deal later only to be disappointed.